MochiZzz/mochizzz.com/README.md

+# Personal Website

+currently used in conjunction with business card QR code

+plan to implement a way to combine similar visuals to my business card with a carousel to circle around the business cards to showcase photography portfolio

+will include ways to contact me and my instagram account

+bottom are notes to self

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.